 Our children’s dentist understands the importance of tooth care and works together with parents to educate their kids on how to maintain oral hygiene at home.

 Dr. Kelly O’Hara uses the “tell, show, do” method making it easy to educate children of all ages.
 By taking a step-by-step approach Dr. O’Hara can explain the necessary skills to kids for taking care of their teeth and maintaining their overall health.
-Besides being a great educator, Dr. O’Hara is always staying up to date and the newest techniques and research on dental hygiene and the relation to a healthy body.
+Besides being a great educator, Dr. O’Hara is always staying up-to-date with the newest techniques and research on dental hygiene in relation to a healthy body.